vikraman/popl22-symmetries-artifact/README.md

 This repository contains the accompanying formalisation for the POPL'22 paper "Symmetries in Reversible Programming:
 From Symmetric Rig Groupoids to Reversible Programming Languages".

+The purpose of this artifact is to:
+ - Provide a partial formalisation of the semantics presented in the paper and related results.
+ - Show applications of the semantics, using a collection of examples showing normalisation-by-evaluation, synthesis, and equivalence of reversible circuits.

 ## Installation

 The formalisation has been checked using [Agda 2.6.1.3](https://hackage.haskell.org/package/Agda-2.6.1.3) and [HoTT-Agda